peterphung2043/changepointmodel/README.md

 ## features

 - timescale agnostic changepoint modeling and load disaggregation
-- ashrae savings methodologies and formulas
+- ashrae savings methodologies and formulas similar to `bema` package
 - an `Estimator` interface this is interoperability with sklearn APIs including `cross_val_score` and `GridSearchCV`
-- pydantic models and factory methods for high level schema validation
+- `pydantic` models and factory methods for high level schema validation
 - a loosely coupled and extensible API to allow for new non-linear function fitting with `CurvefitEstimator`

 ### todo